mominthefog/Snap2Cal/README.md

 ## License

-Copyright © 2025 Amanda Worsfold.
+Copyright © 2025 Amanda Worsfold / AmandaMade Digital Studio.
 All rights reserved.

 This code is provided for portfolio and demonstration purposes.
 Commercial use, distribution, or reproduction without explicit permission is prohibited.